mkahara/coalition-wordpress-skills-test/README.md

 3. I also implemented the menu effect to show the current page which the user is in.
 4. Added a footer to mark the end of the page
 5. The database is named coalitiontest.sql and its in the root of the project.
+6. I have also created a Github repository here https://github.com/mkahara/coalition-wordpress-skills-test and created a Pull Request whereby you can view the code here https://github.com/mkahara/coalition-wordpress-skills-test/pull/1.

+### Thank you.